tnakazato/priism/README.md

 ### Tested Platform

-`priism.alma` has been tested on the plotforms listed below.
+`priism.alma` is tested against the following configurations on GitHub Actions.

-* Red Hat Enterprise Linux 7 (RHEL7) with CASA 6.5.3 modular release
-* Red Hat Enterprise Linux 7 (RHEL7) with CASA 6.5.3 modular release in NAOJ/ADC/MDAS system
+* Ubuntu 22.04 with CASA 6.6.4 modular release (Python 3.8 and 3.10)
-* CentOS 7 with CASA 6.5.3 modular release
+* macOS 12 with CASA 6.6.4 modular release (Python 3.8)
-* Ubuntu 18.04 with CASA 6.5.3 modular release
+* Ubuntu 22.04 with CASA 6.5.3 monolithic release (Python 3.8)

+In addition, it has been manually tested on the following configurations.

-* Ubuntu 20.04 with CASA 6.5.3 modular release
+* Ubuntu 18.04 with CASA 6.6.4 modular release (Python 3.8)
-* macOS 10.15.7 with CASA 6.5.1 modular release
-* macOS 12.6.3 with CASA 6.5.3 modular release
+* Rocky Linux 8.9 with CASA 6.6.4 monolithic release (Python 3.10)

 ## Prerequisites